zdravkov/kendo-docs/api/dataviz/drawing/surface.md

 An abstract class representing the top-level drawing surface.
 This class can't be instantiated directly.

-Specific implementations are created with the static `create` method.
+Specific implementations are created via the static `create` method.
 The implementations for SVG, Canvas and VML inherit from this base class.

 ## Example - Creating a drawing surface